fmunz/cloudworkshop/oracloudlabs01.md

 Grant succeeded.
 ```

-### SQL Client?

-For this lab, you have to have an SQL client installed locally.
-You can install [SQLcl from this location](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) which requires Java JRE 8 installed.

-## Option 1: Open DB Port Listen Port (Poor man solution and risky)
+## Option 1: Open DB Port Listen Port (RISKY in PROD: Poor man solution)

-An option is to open port 1521 to your DB as a service (which is discouraged for security reasons, since you open it to the world!).
+An option is to open port 1521 to your DB as a service (which is discouraged for security reasons, since you open one of the most well-known ports to the world!).
 To do so go the DB service and click on the hamburger icon, go to access rules and open the port for the listener (1521).

 ### Connect to DB via Port 1521
-From a terminal on your *local machine* connect using the following command.
-Get the connect string from the Oracle cloud console:
+From a terminal on your *local machine* connect using SQLcl and the following command.
+Note, you can get your connect string from the Oracle cloud console for your DB instance.

 ```